GET IN TOUCH

 Ignoring a levy creates escalating problems for taxpayers.
 The financial, legal, and credit-related impacts are severe and long-lasting.

-- Accumulated charges: Penalties, interest, and warrant costs continue accruing, making the outstanding tax liability grow until the balance is fully paid.
+Accumulated charges — Penalties, interest, and costs continue accruing, making the outstanding tax liability grow until the balance is fully paid.

-- Additional enforcement: Other collection actions may follow, including wage garnishment, property seizure, or business closure for unresolved unpaid taxes.
+Additional enforcement — Other collection actions may follow, including wage garnishment, property seizure, tax warrants, referral to collections, referral to the Attorney General, or liquor-license consequences for eligible businesses.

-- Credit damage: Tax liens and judgments negatively impact credit, affecting future loan eligibility, mortgage approvals, and long-term financial stability.
+Tax liens — Continued refusal to pay assessed obligations may result in tax liens that negatively impact credit, affecting future loan eligibility and long-term financial stability.

 Action Plan & Resources